samgeorgeus06-byte/Paywatch-Dashboard/README.md

 ## Real-Time Fraud Detection for Merchant Payments

-PayWatch is a merchant payment dashboard that processes live card transactions and flags suspicious activity as it happens.
-It ingests Stripe webhooks, records every transaction in DynamoDB, scores each one against five fraud rules, and sends alerts through AWS SNS when a transaction trips a rule.
+PayWatch is a merchant payment dashboard which processes live card transactions and flags suspicious activity as it happens.
+It consumes Stripe webhooks, records every transaction in DynamoDB, each one against five fraud rules set up, and sends an alert through AWS SNS when a transaction trips a rule.
 End-of-day activity summaries are generated through the Anthropic Claude API.

 Deployed and running in production on AWS EC2.